Conference Rules

 Safety Bags

 Safety bases will be used in conference events if the park and tournament director require them.
-There is no appeal for the use of the orange bag.
+There is no appeal for the use of orange bags.

 Balls